Sveltos: Kubernetes Add-on Controller for Multi-Cluster Fleets

 Note

-Sveltos is not a replacement for GitOps.
+Sveltos is not a GitOps replacement.
 It's designed to be an extension for GitOps workflows when managing multiple clusters.

 Here's how it works:

-• Sveltos runs in a management cluster.
-It helps users deploy and manage Kubernetes add-ons and applications.
+- Sveltos runs in a management cluster.
+It assists with the deployment and management of Kubernetes add-ons and applications.
 This works for any cluster in the fleet, including the management cluster.

-• GitOps principles.
-You can still use GitOps tools to push your configuration to the management cluster.
-Then, Sveltos takes over, distributing the desired state to your managed clusters.
+- GitOps principles.
+We can use a GitOps controller to push configuration to the management cluster.
+Then, Sveltos takes over, distributing the desired state down the managed clusters.

-• Sveltos supports a variety of add-on formats.
+- Sveltos supports a variety of add-on formats.
 This includes Helm charts, raw YAML/JSON, Kustomize, Carvel ytt, and Jsonnet.
-This flexibility allows you to manage your add-ons using the format that best suits your needs.
+This flexibility allows us to manage add-ons using the format that best suits our needs.

-• Sveltos provides a powerful template and event framework.
-This framework empowers you to better manage your fleet of clusters by customising deployments and reacting to cluster events.
+- Sveltos provides powerful template capabilities and an event framework.
+This approach empowers us to better manage a fleet of clusters by customising deployments and reacting to cluster events.

 Features

-• 📢 Observability: Get notifications through Slack, Teams, Discord, WebEx, Telegram, SMTP, or Kubernetes events.
-Easily integrate with other tools to trigger actions or workflows.
+- 📢 Observability: Notifications via Slack, Teams, Discord, Webex, Telegram, SMTP, or Kubernetes events.

 Why Sveltos?